fancy-dawn/WaveInst/README.md

 <img src="./assets/juvenile.png">
 </center>

 We also evaluate WaveInst against the SAM3 foundation model.
-With single prompts, SAM3 can segment tree regions but cannot distinguish growth stages or tree species.
+With single prompt, SAM3 can segment tree regions but cannot distinguish growth stages or tree species.
 Using multiple prompts to specify categories results in mask errors, overlaps, and unstable performance, making it difficult to differentiate classes.
 Overall, WaveInst provides more accurate and fine-grained segmentation results across different datasets.

 <center>
 <img src="./assets/fine-grained.png">